joecity/jekyll-now/_drafts/2015-02-02-pair-programming-tips.md

 When pairing, try to be open to try the other persons suggestions.
 Think about it this way, you will learn more if you regularly try things you didn't think of.
 Sometimes though both people may feel very strongly about their own solutions.
 If the matter is small, just pick one.
 Flip a coin.

-However for more critical decisions, it may call for a time boxed team huddle.
+For more critical decisions, it may call for a time boxed team huddle.
 Call the team together, with the two proposal's and their reasons on either side.
 Then use simple dot voting where the team picks a solution.
 The key here is not to get too hung up in debate; we are agile and empirical after all.
 The team can always just pick what consensus thinks is the simplest solution, and inspect and adapt later.

 ### Try and standardise tools and conventions